ING: Pressure to reduce Russian gas dependence builds – but there’s no silver bullet for sectors

 Note that consumers are the ‘protected gas users’ in the market, so other gas users need to reduce demand first when there are gas shortages.
 So if protected consumers save gas, there is less pressure on businesses to reduce gas demand.

-Quick energy saving wins in buildings, such as turning the thermostat down, could save more than 10 billion cubic metres (bcm), something both the European Commission and the International Energy Agency has recommended.
+Quick energy saving wins in buildings, such as turning the thermostat down, could save more than 10 bcm, something both the European Commission and the IEA have recommended.

 3. Some solutions are already well known, others less so

 In buildings, solar thermal energy can make a difference.
-A YouGov survey found that 1.9 million German homeowners are planning to purchase a solar system for central heating or hot water generation.
+A YouGov survey found that 1.9mn German homeowners are planning to purchase a solar system for central heating or hot water generation.
 Heat pumps are also likely to see a surge in development.
 These solutions are already well known and benefit from specific investment programmes and financial incentives.
 For example, France, Italy, Germany and the Netherlands all have incentive schemes to encourage people to make their homes more sustainable.

 In manufacturing, short-term opportunities to substitute gas for other energy sources are limited as most industrial processes are dependent on one fuel, notably gas.
 But new technologies are likely to benefit from the current situation.
 For example, current price levels are a big incentive to increase the production of biogas/biomethane.
-Synthetic fuels like hydrogen can also substitute gas in the long run but are not likely to benefit in the short term as these are still made from gas instead of renewable power.
+Synthetic fuels like hydrogen can also substitute gas in the long run but are not likely to benefit in the short term, as these are still made from gas instead of renewable power.

 4. Supply chain disruption and labour shortages are short-term obstacles

-The supply chain disruptions triggered by the Covid-19 pandemic are not resolved yet, which weighs on the availability of key components in the automotive sector, but also for renewables in power, or heat pumps for buildings.
-The same goes for the war in Ukraine which will affect the supply of energy transition metals, like nickel and lithium (used to make electric vehicle batteries), palladium (used for catalytic converter) or neon and krypton (used to make semiconductor chips).
+The supply chain disruptions triggered by the coronavirus (COVID-19) pandemic are not resolved yet, which weighs on the availability of key components in the automotive sector, but also for renewables in power, or heat pumps for buildings.
+The same goes for the war in Ukraine, which will affect the supply of energy transition metals like nickel and lithium (used to make electric vehicle batteries), palladium (used for catalytic converters) or neon and krypton (used to make semi-conductor chips).

 Skilled labour in real estate and the power sector is scarce, which is a key hurdle to installing solar panels, heat pumps or renovating houses.
 In some parts of the Netherlands, for example, there are 55 vacancies for every graduated fitter or electrician.

 Administrative burdens can also slow down approval processes of technologies that substitute natural gas.
-For example, in France more than 1,000 projects of biogas/biomethane projects are in the approval queue line, ready to inject around 25 terawatt-hours per year in the grid.
+For example, in France more than 1,000 projects of biogas/biomethane projects are in the approval queue line, ready to inject around 25 TWh per year in the grid.

 5. Energy transition and energy security, both are talking big money